-Data Science: Statistical Programming with Ronline course
+Data Science: Statistical Programming with R

-The course deals with the following topics:
+In this course we will cover the following topics:

-An introduction to the R environment;
+An introduction to the R environment

-Basic to advanced programming skills: data generation, manipulation, pipelines, summaries and plotting;
+Basic to advanced programming skills: data generation, manipulation, pipelines, summaries, and plotting

-Fitting statistical models: estimation, prediction and testing;
+Fitting statistical models: estimation, prediction, and testing

-Drawing statistical inference from data;
+Drawing statistical inference from data

-Basic statistical learning techniques;
+Basic statistical learning techniques

-Bootstrapping and Monte Carlo simulation.
+Bootstrapping and Monte Carlo simulation

 This course is part of a series of 5 courses in the Summer School Data Science specialisation taught by UU’s department of Methodology & Statistics.
 Please see here for more information about the full specialisation.
 This course can also be taken separately.